 Throws can be an assortment of items.
 Beads and (faux) doubloons are the most popular, but there can be shirts, cups, little King Cakes, Moon pies, stuffed toys, balloons and bouncing balls.
 One float, in a parade I attended in Shreveport, threw hand sanitizer and deodorant.

-Tip: If you really want to collect a lot of throws, waiting closer to the end of the parade route is ideal as throwers try to get rid of everything on board.
+Tip: If you want to collect a lot of throws, waiting closer to the end of the parade route is ideal, as throwers try to get rid of everything on board.

-Although a unique experience and a lot of fun, riding on a float can also be hazard.
+Although a unique experience and a lot of fun, riding on a float can also be dangerous.
 I rode on a double-decker float in Downtown Lafayette.
-Another word of caution — the nails holding the throws can really harm you because you are bounced against them when the vehicle sways or goes over a speed bump.
-Luckily, my friend had lent me a hat and I swear this saved my life when the back of my head was thrown against one of these nails.
+Another word of caution: the nails holding the throws can really harm you because you are bounced against them when the vehicle sways or goes over a speed bump.
+Luckily, my friend had lent me a hat, and I swear this saved my life when the back of my head was thrown against one of these nails.

 Fun from the top of a parade float in Downtown Lafayette, Louisiana.
-Photo, bottom right is travel writer, Terri Guthrie, whose hat saved my life.
+The photo, bottom right, is travel writer Terri Guthrie, whose hat saved my life.
 Photo: Wendy Nordvik-Carr©

 What is a King Cake?

 The tradition of King Cakes started in France as early as the 12th century.
-The cakes come out on 12th day of Christmas and are available up until the day after Mardi Gras on Ash Wednesday.
+The cakes are traditionally served on the 12th day of Christmas and are available until the day after Mardi Gras, Ash Wednesday.

-King Cakes will often have a hidden treasure inside, like a symbol of a baby or a coin.
-Whoever finds this trinket will be be blessed with good luck.
+King Cakes often contain a hidden treasure, such as a baby symbol or a coin.
+Whoever finds this trinket will be blessed with good luck.

 What is a King Cake?
 Here is a cream filled King Cake showing a plastic baby found inside.